Dynamics of Cross-Platform Attention to Retracted Papers: Data and Methods

-We collected all pre-retraction tweets that mention retracted or control papers from either matching procedure (control papers used the retraction date of their matched papers as reference date).
-When attempting to identify uncertain tweets in this sample, we found that existing automated methods of uncertainty detection did not work well.
-One reason is that a tweet can share the finding of a paper which can be uncertain itself (e.g., ``A recent paper found that drinking coffee may help you live longer'').
-The language of this tweet may be labeled as uncertain, but the tweet is not actually expressing uncertainty about the results of the paper.
-We thus decided to take an approach that combines manual labelling with automated heuristics.

-Our approach started with constructing a set of keywords to retrieve candidate tweets that may contain uncertainty.
+We collected all pre-retraction tweets that mention retracted or control papers (control papers used the retraction date of their matched papers as the reference date).
+When attempting to identify critical tweets in this sample, we found that existing automated methods of detecting critical posts did not work well.
+We devised a novel approach that started with constructing a set of keywords to retrieve candidate tweets that may contain criticism.
 Our goal was for this heuristic to have high recall even if the precision was low.
-That is, we wanted the list to return a very large fraction of the uncertain tweets, even if it included many false positives.
+That is, we wanted the list to return a very large fraction of the critical tweets, even if it included many false positives.
 To construct the keyword list, we began with a set of seed words such as ``wonder'', ``concern'', ``suspect''.
 We then collected a random sample of 500 tweets and manually labeled them.
-Using these labels, we measured the recall of a simple uncertainty attribution based on whether the tweet contained any of the words from the current keyword list.
-As long as the recall was not high enough, we expanded our keyword list based on the content of tweets that were labeled as being uncertain but did not include any of the keywords.
-After two iterations, we achieved a recall of 0.9 with a list of 76 keywords (see \si{Text}).
-We applied this heuristic to pre-retraction tweets and found 9,789 tweets containing at least one of the keywords.
+Using these labels, we measured the recall of a simple criticism attribution based on whether the tweet contained any of the words from the current keyword list.
+As long as the recall was not high enough, we expanded our keyword list based on the content of tweets that were labeled as being critical but did not include any of the keywords.
+After two iterations, we achieved a recall of 0.9 with a list of 76 keywords (see \si{Methods}).
+We applied this heuristic to 42,789 pre-retraction tweets and found 7,036 tweets that contained at least one of the keywords.